ljbuturovic/commuter/README.md

-# 🚂 commuter: push/pull for Claude sessions (like git push/pull)
+# 🚂 commuter: push/pull for Claude Code (like git push/pull)

 **Take your AI coding sessions to work and back.**